pekepek/man/README.md

 # Man

-you can open [a manual of Ruby methods](http://ruby-doc.org/) so quickly
+You can open [a manual of Ruby methods](http://ruby-doc.org/) so quickly

 ## Installation